QuarkNerd/blog/alee/_posts/2014-07-29-spa-angular-knockout.md

 When the search model changes (i.e. a user has typed in the search box), the other components need to make ajax requests for analysis based on the updated model.

 In Angular, we 'watch' a variable in the scope, giving it a callback function to do the analysis.
-Angular has a 'digest' process that checks the values of any watched variables in the scope object, and calls any registered callbacks when something has changed.
+Angular has a 'digest' process that checks the values of watched variables in the scope object, and calls any registered callbacks when something has changed.

     {% highlight js %}
     $scope.$watch('search.name', function () {